elenaterenzi/mdw-dataops/single_tech_samples/dataexplorer/README.md

 2. **Deploy Azure resources**
    1. Clone locally the imported Github Repo, then `cd` into the `single_tech_samples/datafactory` folder of the repo
-   2. Run `./deploy.sh`.
+   2. Run `./scripts/pwsh/deploy-pipeline.ps1`.
-      - After a successful deployment, you will find `.env.{environment_name}` files containing essential configuration information per environment.
-See [here](#deployed-resources) for list of deployed resources.
+      - After a successful deployment, you will find `./scripts/push/config/provision-config.json` files containing essential configuration information per environment.
    3. As part of the deployment script, this updated the Azure DevOps Release Pipeline YAML definition to point to your Github repository. **Commit and push up these changes.**